Skip to main content

 See diagram below.
 These chances are the same in every pregnancy for this couple.

-Both biological parents are carriers
+What if both biological parents are carriers?

 If your baby’s biological father is also a carrier, there is a 1 in 4 (25%) chance your baby will inherit a haemoglobin condition.
 The seriousness of the condition will depend on what haemoglobin genes are inherited.